 Google Analytics collects information anonymously.
 It reports website trends without identifying individual visitors.
 You can opt out of Google Analytics without affecting how you visit our site – for more information on opting out of being tracked by Google Analytics across all websites you use, visit this Google page.

-The information we collect from our Analytics is used to inform how we structure the website and how content is arranged there.
+The information we collect is used to inform our understanding of how visitors use our website, how we structure the website and how content is arranged there.

-Aggregate data is not deleted from our system, so that we can track use of the website over time.
+This aggregate, anonymous data that we collect is not deleted from our system, so that we can track use of the website over time.